 Based upon our working capital deficiency as of June 30, 2015 and our forecast for continued operating losses, we require equity and/or debt financing to continue our operations.
 As of June 30, 2015, our outstanding debt of \$1,226,685, together with interest at rates ranging between 10% and 15% per annum, was due on various dates through February 2016.
-Subsequent to June 30, 2015 and through October 14, 2015, we have received aggregate equity financing and debt financing of \$310,000 and \$585,015, respectively, and \$30,000 and \$1,736 of debt and accrued interest, respectively, has been exchanged for or converted into common stock and warrants (see "Additional Debt Conversions" below for a discussion of additional debt conversions).
-If we are able to complete this offering, we anticipate that the net proceeds of the offering will fund our operations until October 2016 (assuming that the underwriter does not exercise its over-allotment option to purchase additional shares and/or Class A Warrants and/or Class B Warrants, we do not receive any revenues from operations, we do not receive any additional financing and our remaining debt is not converted into equity) and should permit us to conduct a significant portion of our initial clinical trial with regard to our Disc/Spine Program.
-We anticipate that we will require between \$20,000,000 and \$30,000,000 in additional funding to complete our clinical trials with regard to our Disc/Spine Program.
-We will also require a substantial amount of additional funding if we determine to establish a manufacturing operation with regard to our Disc/Spine Program.
-We will also require a substantial amount of additional funding if we determine to establish a manufacturing operation with regard to our Disc/Spine Program.
-No assurance can be given that the anticipated amounts of required funding are correct or that we will be able to accomplish our goals within the timeframes projected.
-In addition, no assurance can be given that we will be able to obtain any required financi
+Subsequent to June 30, 2015 and through October 21, 2015, we have received aggregate equity financing and debt financing of \$335,000 and \$585,015, respectively, and \$410,000 and \$65,512 of debt and accrued interest, respectively, has been exchanged for or converted into common stock and warrants.
+If we are able to complete this offering, we anticipate that the net proceeds of the offering will fund our operations until February 2016 (assuming that the underwriter does not exercise its overallotment option to purchase additional shares and/or Class A Warrants and/or Class B Warrants, we do not receive any revenues from operations, we do not receive any additional financing and our remaining debt is not converted into equity) and should permit us to submit an IND application to the FDA with respect to our Disc/Spine Program.
+We anticipate that, following this offering, we will require between \$5,000,000 and \$6,000,000 in additional financing to commence and complete a Phase 2 clinical trial with regard to our Disc/Spine Program.
+We anticipate that we will require between \$20,000,000 and \$30,000,000 in further additional funding to complete our clinical trials with regard to our Disc/Spine Program.
+We will also require a substantial amount of additional funding if we determine to establish a manufacturing operation with regard to our Disc/Spine Program (as opposed to utilizing a third party manufacturer) and to implement our other programs discussed in "Business", including our metabolic ThermoStem Program.
+No assurance can be given that we will be able to obtain any required financing on commercially reasonable terms or otherwise.